The Serious Sam/Duke Nukem Feud

 It’s a pretty straightforward collection of puzzles.
 There’s technically a plot about you having to recapture some tricksters that have escaped from Pandora’s box, which isn’t really how the story originally worked but whatever, it’s just there to give an excuse to do a variety of relaxing puzzles.
 The Wikipedia page has a good description of all the puzzle types.
 Not all of them are winners, the weirdly named Image Hole is a tedious slog where you just have to slowly move holes around until you see the place in a painting where they can fit in, but most of them are good and it’s a fun way to pass the time when I want to play a game to relax.
 I think the ones that I prefer the most are the ones that are closer to your traditional jigsaw puzzle.
 Overlap, Jesse’s Strips, and Outer Layer are the highlights for me and all involve you putting pieces together to form either a painting or photo, or in the case of Outer Layer, some sort of 3D artwork.
 Overlap and Jesse’s Strips have fun twists on the jigsaw puzzle by having pieces that overlap with each other.

-The game’s very 90s aesthetic and calming soundtrack just make this a really peaceful game for me to play.
+The game’s very 90s aesthetic and calming soundtrack just make this a really peaceful game for me to play, with the North and South America regions being the highlights in the game’s soundtrack.
 It’s too bad that Microsoft doesn’t seem to care about any of their old computer games outside of Age of Empires.
 There’s plenty of games like this, Motocross Madness, and Freelancer that could really use a rerelease but are just kinda stuck as abandonware and forgotten by most people.

 Played Inca, an adventure game/rail shooter by Coktel Vision and released in 1992 about Incas and conquistadors fighting in space.
 If that sounds like a lot, that’s because it is!
 You journey through time and space to grab some important looking orbs to become El Dorado and bring the rebirth the Inca empire, all while fighting conquistadors flying boats in space.
 The game has you alternating through these shooting segments (there’s also some on foot) with traditional point-and-click adventure game parts.
 Since this is a French DOS game, none of it is really that well designed but it’s all fascinating and certainly a lot more playable than other DOS games that hop around between different genres, even with the difficulty spikes.
 I’ll definitely play Inca 2 at some point because the weird combination of it all and the FMV is very interesting to me.